patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 (Allison)
 Using a web server doesn't necessarily mean you're serving pages on the internet for all to see.
-You can use a local web server to load your own static files In a hurry?
+You can use a local web server to load your own static files Not comfortable on the command line?
+There are tons of great free resources online.
+Links to some in the resources slide In a hurry?
 Use a web tool like CodePen - there are lots of options
 </aside>